lake-wg/edhoc/draft-ietf-lake-edhoc.md

 A more extensive test vector suite covering more combinations of authentication method used between Initiator and Responder and related code to generate them can be found at https://github.com/lake-wg/edhoc/tree/master/test-vectors-05.

 NOTE 1.
 In the previous and current test vectors the same name is used for certain byte strings and their CBOR bstr encodings.
 For example the transcript hash TH_2 is used to denote both the output of the hash function and the input into the key derivation function, whereas the latter is a CBOR bstr encoding of the former.
-Some attempts are made to clarify that in this Appendix (e.g. using "CBOR encoded"/"CBOR unencoded").
+Some attempts are made to clarify that in this Appendix (e.g., using "CBOR encoded"/"CBOR unencoded").

 NOTE 2.
 If not clear from the context, remember that CBOR sequences and CBOR arrays assume CBOR encoded data items as elements.